-As at 31 December 2011, other trade receivables of $\notin$ 59,099 (2010: $\notin$ 47,431) were impaired.
+As at 31 December 2012, other trade receivables of $\in$ 55,417 (2011: $\in$ 59,099) were impaired.
 Provisions for impairment in this respect are equivalent to the amounts disclosed.
 The individually impaired receivables mainly relate to a number of independent customers which are in unexpectedly difficult economic situations.
 The group does not hold any collateral as security in respect of the impaired assets.
 The movements in the group's provisions for impairment of trade receivables are disclosed in Note 21 to the financial statements.

-As at 31 December 2011, amounts receivable from hire purchase debtors of $\notin$ 2,058,764 (2010: $\notin$ 2,060,319) were past due but not impaired.
+As at 31 December 2012, amounts receivable from hire purchase debtors of $\in$ 1,651,495 (2011: $\in$ 2,058,764) were past due but not impaired.
 These mainly relate to customers for whom there is no recent history of default.
 Categorisation of receivables as past due is determined by the group on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.